Employer Training Investment Program (ETIP)

 Participating companies must have a physical location in the state of Illinois and agree to train only their full-time Illinois based employees.
 Each participating company must complete a company profile identifying the company location from which their employees will be participating and schedules detailing all training each company has completed.
 The schedules must include number of participants, dates of training, and cost of training.
-These reports for the first two quarters (July 1 to December 31, 2017) must be forwarded by email only to Janie Stanley, Revenue & Grant Administrator at email@example.com, no later than Monday, February 19.
+The reports for the first three quarters (July 1, 2017 to March 31, 2018) must be forwarded by email only to Janie Stanley, Revenue & Grant Administrator at firstname.lastname@example.org, no later than Tuesday, May 15, 2018.

 The grant is being administered on a quarterly basis with funding allocated on a first come, first-served approach.
 With the state’s bill payment cycle, there may be some slight delay in receiving reimbursement once approved.

 Grant funds may be used to cover no more than 50% of actual approved expenses related to the training for a company’s full-time employees.
 Participating companies are required to fund a match amount of the remaining 50 percent.
 Eligible expenditures must fall within the following budget categories: